-It is located in the Berlin, Germany and spread in an area of 43 hectors.
+It is located in Berlin, Germany, and is spread over an area of 43 hectares.
 It was constructed between 1897 and 1910 to showcase the exotic plants of German colonies.
-At present it has a collection of 22,000 different plant species.
+At present, it has a collection of 22,000 different plant species.

-The garden has many buildings like glass-houses and Pavilion for different plant genus, family.
+The garden has many buildings like glass houses and Pavilion for different plant genera and families.
 Different species of orchids, carnivorous plants, bamboo, and giant white water lily are some of the exotic plants you do not want to miss.
 Botanischer Garten Berlin also has a big herbarium with lots of dry specimens.

 Orto Botanico Di Padova, Italy

 The oldest botanical garden in Europe was built in 1545 by the Venetian Republic.
 Orto Botanico Di Padova is known for its historic architectural design.
 Currently cultivates more than six thousand Insectivorous plants, medicinal plants, aquatic plants, Mediterranean plants, orchids, etc. combined.
 The botanical garden allows research on its grounds for academic purposes.

 One of the famous botanical gardens of Europe was founded in 1839.
 It covers an area of 22.5 hectares of land.
 It has a collection of exotic plants.
 The botanical garden has one of the biggest collections of succulents and the greenhouse of the garden has some of the largest and oldest palm trees.
 At present, A.V.
 Fomin Botanical Garden has more than 8,000 species of plant collection.

 Botanical gardens are a great way to know about different plant species.
 Your kids can learn a lot about plants and the environment.
 And most importantly when you visit a botanical garden it soothes your brain and sheds off anxiety.